TanujaKudkar/Brain-Tumor-Detection-Using-CNN/README.md

 Feature Extaction:
 1) Convolution Layer:
 Computers see images using pixels.
 Pixels in images are usually related.
 Pixels in the form of arrays are fedinto the input layer.
 Convolution layer perform dot product between matrix with learnable parameter and filter matrix or ‘kernel’, and then sums up the multiplication values.
 Then the convolution slides over to the next set of pixels and repeats the same process.
 During forward pass, the kernal slides across the height and width of image until all the image pixels have been covered.
 This produce 2D representation of image called 'Activation/ Feature map'.
 Activation map is then fed to other layers to learn several other features of the input image.
+Activation Function adds nonlinearity to the netwpork.
+It is used to decides which information of model should fire in forward direction and which ones should not.
 2)Pooling Layer:
 Primary aim of this layer is to decrease size of activation map.
 I've used Maxpooling for my model, because it reports the maximum output from the neighborhood.

+3)Dropout:
+A dropout layer is utilised to overcome overfitting issue.
+For Ex.
+On passing dropout of 0.3%, 30% of nodes are dropped out randomly.

+Nodes in fully connected layers have full connectivity with all neurons in the preceding and succeding layers.
+It predicts class of image based on feature extracted.

 # Results:
 The model was trained for total 51 epochs.
 The best validation accuracy was achieved on the 44th iteration.

-✓ Training Accuracy  : 96.52%     ❌ Training loss  : 0.105923
+✓ Training Accuracy  : 96.52%

+❌ Training loss  : 0.105923

-✓ Validation Accuracy: 97.11%     ❌ Validation loss: 0.125594
+✓ Validation Accuracy: 97.11%

+❌ Validation loss: 0.125594

 Hope this helps🙂.
 Don't forget to add star 🌟.
-Thank you!